 Welcome to the city that never sleeps!
-This trip’s gotta take too long so let’s get started.
+This trip will take long so let’s get started.

 Tickets bound to depart at 11:15 am for Macau via Turbo Jet.
 The whole travel took an hour.